ILYAZGO/kvcki/readme.txt

     --headed  (browser head)
-    --slowmo 3000  (if you want to slow tests down in 3000 ms) !--numprocesses auto  (few processes same time - faster tests, but can cause troubles) (DON'T USE)!
+    --slowmo 3000  (if you want to slow tests down in 3000 ms) !(DON'T USE)--numprocesses auto  (few processes same time - faster tests, but can cause troubles) (DON'T USE)!

     -m {some marker}  (you can call test-sets. look markers in pytest.ini)